The flow tree formula for Donaldson-Thomas invariants of quivers with potentials: Introduction

 \subsection{Background}

 A quiver with potential $(Q,W)$ is given by a finite oriented graph $Q$, and a finite formal linear combination $W$ of oriented cycles in $Q$.
-We denote by $Q_0$ the set of vertices of $Q$.
+We assume that $Q$ does not contain oriented $2$-cycles, and we denote by $Q_0$ the set of vertices of $Q$.
 For every dimension vector $\gamma \in N \coloneqq \Z^{Q_0}$ and stability parameter

 where $\gamma^{\perp} \coloneqq \{\theta\in M_\R|\,\theta(\gamma)=0\}$, the theory of King's stability for quiver representations \cite{MR1315461} defines a quasiprojective variety $M_\gamma^{\theta}$, parametrizing S-equivalence classes of $\theta$-semistable representations of $Q$ of dimension $\gamma$, and a regular function